macdom78/rock-songs/README.md

 - Introduce more a11y features / make sure is as accessible as possible.
 - Add option to search for different terms.
 - Add in CI/[Chromatic](https://www.chromaticqa.com/) to check for any changes to Storybook.
-- Host a production version on AWS / Heroku.